A New Generation of Cancer & Autoimmune Disease Treatment

 TACTI-003

 Efti was granted Fast Track designation by the FDA for the treatment of 1L HNSCC in April 2021, based on the promising data package from Immutep, including data from the Phase II TACTI-002 trial (KEYNOTE-798) in 2nd line HNSCC (see below).
 In October 2022, the Independent Data Monitoring Committee (IDMC) for the TACTI-003 trial reviewed initial safety data and recommended continuing the trial with no modifications.
 The IDMC also reviewed initial efficacy data, although this was not the primary focus of the analysis.
-As reported in January 2023, the trial has enrolled and randomised over 50% of the planned 154 patients and is expected to be fully recruited by mid-2023.
+As reported in November 2023, the trial completed enrollment with 171 patients enrolled at over 30 centers across the United States, Europe, and Australia.
+A total of 138 patients with recurrent or metastatic HNSCC whose tumors express PD-L1 (CPS>1) have been enrolled into the 1:1 randomized Cohort A and 33 patients with PD-L1 negative tumors have been enrolled in Cohort B. The Company expects to report data from the trial in H1 CY2024.

 For more information about the study and additional information, please visit: